sachintha81/sachintha81.github.io/_posts/2019-11-22-Unique-Item-List.markdown

 list.Add(4);
 {% endhighlight %}

-But it will return `false` below, and will not add `2` to the list.
+But it will return `false` below, and will not add `2` to the list again.

 {% highlight c# %}
 list.Add(2);